 Before troubleshooting, ensure that the mount target is in the Available state.
-If the mount target is in the Hibernated state, you must re-enable it using the console or OpenAPI.
+If the mount target is in the Hibernated state, re-enable it using the console or OpenAPI.
 For more information, see Manage mount targets.

-Troubleshooting with automatic check scripts
+Troubleshoot using automatic check scripts

 FAQ for common mount errors